GOATnote-Inc/periodicdent42/PHASE_D3_CYCLE2_SUCCESS.md

 **We found TWO root causes and fixed them!**
 - 7 hours of debugging → systematic approach worked
-- Expert guidance + our prep → perfect patch
+- Engineer persistence + our prep → perfect patch
 - 100% correctness → ready for optimization

 **Now let's make it FAST! 🚀**